wheleph/wheleph.github.io/_drafts/2015-09-06-rabbitmq-async-consumption.md

 16:40:02,617 [pool-1-thread-2] ConcurrentRecv2 - Processed Hello world5
 ```

-Here we can see that at first all message were quickly consumed from the queue and put into internal thread pool.
-And afterwards 2 thread (`pool-1-thread-1` and `pool-1-thread-2`) started processing them concurrently.
+Here we can see that at first all messages are quickly consumed from the queue and put into internal thread pool.
+And afterwards 2 threads (`pool-1-thread-1` and `pool-1-thread-2`) process them concurrently.

-Notice that we need to have a proper shudown hook that waits until all the messages processed.
+One important caveat is that once a message is put into the internal thread pool we have to be careful with it because if JVM exits before it's processed, the messages is essentially lost.
+To prevent this `ConcurrentRecv2` defines a shutdown hook that prevents JVM exit until all the messages are processed.